 Have you been arrested for your first DUI in Georgia?

 A First Georgia DUI is a serious matter.
 In Georgia you can receive time in jail and license suspension for up to a year.
-Even the minimum consequences can include jail-time and suspension of your Georgia drivers license or privilege to drive on the highways of this state.
+Even the minimum penalties for a first GA DUI can include jail-time and suspension of your Georgia drivers license or privilege to drive on the highways of this state.
 This applies to citizens of Georgia and for out of state drivers.
 Georgia DUI Attorney Richard Lawson has more than 20 years of experience representing people on their first Georgia DUI.
 He is a former prosecutor trained by the same people who are prosecuting the case against you.
 He has successfully handled more than 4600 Georgia DUI cases.

 30 Day Warning!!